"Stealing" Carol Ann Duffy

 To relieve feelings of anger and boredom, the young delinquent steals items, such as a snowman, a guitar and a bust of Shakespeare, from people's homes and gardens.

-What concepts does this poem address?
+What concepts or topics does this poem address?

 • Selfishness